joshthor3222/JoplinExport/README.md

 3. Navigate to the note you want to export
 4. Click the "Export as MD" button in the toolbar
 5. The note will be saved as a .md file in the folder you specified

+## Updates

+### 1.0.1
+- Added a "Show confirmation dialog" option to the settings.
+Off by default.
+Enabling makes a popup on save to give the user feedback.
+Can be disabled cause its annoying.
+- Added a popup when the save icon is clicked if the path is not set to prevent user confusion.